cabuelow/blue-forests-app/README.md

       - [ ]	Map projection
               - Try with different polygon layer, same issues?
               -* Update: seems to be a problem with the HydroAtlas database specifically.
 Other polygon layers work fine.
 Perhaps can't solve for mapdeck
+              - Works okay in leaflet - try writing app in leaflet
       - [ ] Timing out issue – increase server ‘instance’ period, greater than 15 minutes
       - [ ] Double clicking on radio buttons